elsiklab/gwasviewer/README.md

          "type" : "GWASViewer/View/Track/VariantPlotter"
       }

-Using a track loaded with flatfile-to-json.pl (flatfile-to-json.pl can load gff or bed with a score column)
+Using a track loaded with flatfile-to-json.pl (GWASViewer can load GFF file with scores, or a BED with a score column)

       {
          "maxFeatureScreenDensity": 6,